azazelm3dj3d/0xnose/README.md

 --first-package-wins, --first-pkg-wins, --1st-pkg-wins

-   xnose's importer will normally evict a package from sys.modules if it sees a package with the same name in a different location.
+   nose's importer will normally evict a package from sys.modules if it sees a package with the same name in a different location.
 Set this option to disable that behavior.

 --no-byte-compile

-   Prevent xnose from byte-compiling the source into .pyc files while xnose is scanning for and running tests.
+   Prevent nose from byte-compiling the source into .pyc files while nose is scanning for and running tests.

 -a=ATTR, --attr=ATTR